Text elements

 With the select menu to the right you can define the semantic hierarchy of this heading.
 The most important headline of the page is shown as h1 (usually only one per page), while the values h2 up to h6 create hierarchically lower headlines and of course can occur several times on a page.

-Individual template: Here you can overwrite the standard ce_headline template.
+Content element template: Here you can overwrite the content element ce_headline template.

 The element generates the following HTML code: